 “By virtue of networking at Deloitte, I’ve been able to do some of the coolest things for work and for fun … I've facilitated sessions at Deloitte University.
 I’ve met a gold medal winning Olympic athlete.
 I’ve attended major sporting events.
-I've been offered opportunities to speak on panels and recruit on campuses.” — Janaiya Johnson, Consultant, Chicago
+I've been offered opportunities to speak on panels and recruit on campuses.” — Janaiya Johnson, Manager, Chicago

 - A lesson from Janaiya

 A lesson from Janaiya

 You are not growing unless you are a little uncomfortable.
 It can be intimidating to accept more and new responsibilities but I’ve learned that when people give you more things to do…it’s a good indication that you are doing a good job.